modelfront/multilingual-nlp/README.md

 ## Extreme scenario: long-tail languages

-Alemannic (Schwyzertüütsch) and Rumantsch
+Alemannic (Schwyzertüütsch), Rumantsch, and Patois arpitan

 Similar to transliteration:

+##### Monolingual data
- - monolingual data, but no parallel data
+But no parallel data

- - no standard orthography
+##### No standard orthography

-Bootstrapping from similar languages
+### Bootstrapping

+We can bootstrap with monolingual data if machine translation supports similar languages like German and French.